pavelone/fhirplace/README.md

 you have successfully installed Vagrant.

-### Getting FHIRPlace source code
+### Getting FHIRplace source code

-You have to get FHIRPlace source code to run FHIRPlace.
-If you have [Git](http://git-scm.com/) SCM installed, clone FHIRPlace repository from GitHub.
+You have to get FHIRplace source code to run FHIRplace.
+If you have [Git](http://git-scm.com/) SCM installed, clone FHIRplace repository from GitHub.
 Alternatively, you can download
 [ZIP archive](https://github.com/fhirbase/fhirplace/archive/master.zip)
 and unpack it somewhere in your file system.